 Rosenstock: 019, 219; Apple: “24 Hour Lab”; Tatem: 107; Hodson: 113, 132, 136, 237, 315; Whitaker Commuter Center; and in the Library Reference area and Language Lab.
 All labs contain a standard suite of applications including Microsoft Office, Internet Explorer, Firefox browser, and McAfee Anti virus.
 There will be additional applications installed that are course or discipline-specific.

-Blackboard is a system that provides faculty and students a place to share course and research materials as an augmentation to the classroom.
-Students can access Blackboard from any computer with an internet connection.
-To log in from the Hood website select Blackboard under the Quick Links menu located at the top right of the screen.
-Click the Login button at the left side of the screen.
+Blackboard is where faculty and students share course and research materials as an augmentation to the classroom.
+Students can access Blackboard from any computer with an Internet connection.
+To do so, from the Hood website (www.hood.edu) go to the Current Students tab in dropdown menu at the top of the screen.
+Select the Blackboard link under the ApLinks section.
 On the next page, enter your username and password.
 Your username is the same as your Hood network account/username.
 If you are a first time user of the Blackboard System, you will use the password assigned to you upon registration.

 This application allows students to access personal information such as grades, unofficial transcripts, account balances, and provides online registration.
 It also lists all the courses available at Hood.
 To obtain access, read Using Self-Service for details.
-This information is available on the Hood website by selecting Information Technology—Help and Solutions.
-Then select Self-Service Help found at the top of the page.